Have you ever wondered why people find things they search on the internet without stress?

 The story of Content, a documentary by CMI tells a lot more about its history and how it became a widespread term for the new form of marketing..

-From this definition, the three key characteristics of a successful content are Quality, Usefulness, and Consistency.
+From our definition, the three key characteristics of successful content are Quality, Usefulness, and Consistency.
 This three are very important while building a successful content marketing strategy.

 Let’s talk about each of these elements in details:

 For a successful content marketing strategy, the quality of your content has to be really high.
 This will not only set you aside from the other people writing same content, people will read your content based on the quality of the stuff you produce.

 It’s not just important you create high quality content, it’s important your content should be relevant or useful to your audience.

 So if you’re writing a high quality blog post on electronics while your audience is more interested in food and cooking, that content may not be useful to them.